magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/6_search/01_get-started-search.md

 # Getting started with Search

-The Maps SDK for Flutter provides a flexible and robust search functionality, allowing the search of locations using text queries and coordinates:
+The Maps SDK for Flutter provides flexible and robust search functionality, allowing searching for locations using text queries and coordinates:

 - Text Search: Perform searches using a text query and geographic coordinates to prioritize results within a specific area.